Narrative Writing for Health Care Professionals

 UPCOMING AND PAST EVENTS

-Narratives of Diversity On June 25, we will hold a one-day workshop featuring keynote speaker Deborah Washington, PhD, RN, Director of Diversity for Patient Care Services at Massachusetts General Hospital and clinical instructor at the MGH Institute School of Nursing.
-This workshop will give nurses—clinicians, faculty, researchers, administrators, and students—an opportunity to explore their experiences with personal, professional, and societal diversity and marginalization.
-In this interactive workshop we’ll guide participants through exercises involving prompted writing, reading, and sharing of their own stories of diversity and marginalization, while exploring strategies for raising awareness of these issues in their community, workplace, or school.
-Nurses at all levels of writing skill and experience are welcome.
-Click here and type in the code NARDIV to register.
+Narratives of Diversity On June 25, 2013, we held a one-day workshop featuring keynote speaker Deborah Washington, PhD, RN, Director of Diversity for Patient Care Services at Massachusetts General Hospital and clinical instructor at the MGH Institute School of Nursing.
+This workshop gave nurses—clinicians, faculty, researchers, administrators, and students—an opportunity to explore their experiences with personal, professional, and societal diversity and marginalization.
+Click here to read a blog post on the event.

 Poetry & Conversation with Rachel Hadas & Rita Charon, September 22, 2011.